AR as an Evaluation Playground: Bridging Metrics and Visual Perception of Computer Vision Models: Design

-Imagine a CV researcher who works on improving the occlusion rendering effect.
-The researcher develops a new depth model that can produce better numerical results in various datasets, e.g., the NYU Depth V2~\cite{Silberman:ECCV12}. \emph{But how will this researcher know if the new model can indeed improve the occlusion rendering?} One way is for the researcher to spend hours working on existing AR SDKs, such as ARKit~\cite{AppleARkit} or ARCore~\cite{GoogleARCore}, to write a simple AR application which can capture the necessary information such as the camera view and the device tracking data and use the depth information from the new model to render a 3D virtual object in the captured physical scene.
+The challenges in Section~\ref{sec:challenges} show three concrete requirements for a better evaluation tool: reproducibility, perception-centered evaluation, and plug-and-play extensibility.
+To achieve reproducibility, \sysname adopts a \emph{capture-once, evaluate-many} workflow: sensor data from a physical scene is captured once, with all required data and parameters, and then reused for any combination of models, tasks, and metrics, removing variability from repeated captures.
+To support perception-centered evaluation, \sysname embeds models in a set of reusable AR tasks so researchers can inspect artifacts under real-world scenarios.
+To keep engineering overhead low, \sysname provides pluggable interfaces making it straightforward to add new models, sensors, datasets, or AR tasks so the system can evolve without rewriting core components.

-However, there are two practical constraints to this approach.
-First, the researcher might design and implement the AR application in their own ways, which makes it difficult to compare any results that are published and tested with this workflow.
-For example, the researcher might use a different method to obtain the object placement position than the one suggested in ARCore with a hit-test.
+To illustrate these challenges, consider a CV researcher who wants to test a new depth model that performs well on a benchmark like NYU Depth V2~\cite{Silberman:ECCV12}.
+Without \sysname, they must build a custom evaluation app to assess its real-world impact on a task like AR occlusion rendering.
+However, two key issues arise: First, the researcher might design and implement the AR application in their own way, which makes it difficult to compare any results that are published and tested with this workflow.
 Second, the researcher can't easily compare the occlusion rendering effects produced by different depth models in a controlled manner, e.g., using the same physical scene.

-The toy example above, extrapolated from our own experience working both on AR systems and CV models, clearly illustrates the need for an evaluation framework which can help CV researchers to conduct controllable and scalable human perception studies.